iron-io/docs/worker/start/first-worker/index.md

 * [**Scheduling tasks**](/worker/start/scheduling-tasks): tasks can be scheduled to happen at some point in the future, some amount of time from now, or even repeating over time.
 * [**Setting task progress**](/worker/start/task-progress): you can set a progress variable on tasks that will show up in their detail view.
 Wouldn't it be nice to know how many Fibonacci numbers we had gotten through, instead of just "working"?
 * [**Managing tasks**](/worker/start/managing-tasks): In really big projects, you can have a lot of tasks running at once.
-The library lets you list, cancel, and delete tasks to help you manage your worker.
+The API lets you list, cancel, and delete tasks to help you manage your worker.
 * [**Interfacing with IronMQ**](/worker/articles/integrations/ironmq): Getting your results as a log is a pain.
 There has to be a better way.
 Sure, you could have them emailed, Twittered, or sent as parameters in an HTTP request, but that requires you to run your own systems.
 IronMQ is a messaging queue built in the cloud, so you don't have to worry about that.
 Even better, IronWorker and IronMQ can work together.